 Virgin Media TV customers in the UK, you can now watch your TiVo live television service or recorded programs on your Android device, anywhere!
 Anywhere with a WiFi connection, that is.
 Assuming that you've got a phone or tablet running Android 2.3 through 4.3, but not KitKat 4.4.
 Oh, and you can't be rooted.
 Have fun!

 All kidding aside, there seem to be some serious issues with Virgin's new TV Anywhere app for Android, starting with the aforesaid KitKat support.
+Other early reviews are decrying the lack of support for older, non-TiVo Virgin DVRs and the rooted device restriction, which American football fans can probably sympathize with.
 Read More

 Looks like Sprint's underling companies have been busy working on bringing the first taste of 4G to the pay-as-you-go market.
 Piggybacking off of Sprint's 4G WiMax network, Virgin Mobile and Boost Mobile will both begin offering one 4G-capable smartphone each on May 31st: the HTC EVO V 4G on Virgin and the EVO Design 4G will be representing all that WiMax has to offer on Boost.

 HTC EVO V 4G

 The EVO V appears to be some sort of rehash of the EVO 3D:

 - 5MP rear shooter with 3D imaging, 1.3MP front camera

 - 4GB internal storage, microSD card slot

 There's no word on processor or clock speed, but I'll be surprised if it's not the same 1.2GHz dual-core Snapdragon that's in the original EVO 3D.
 Read More